 What does it mean to be ‘Net Zero’?
 Can this realistically be achieved?
 And what does the journey look like for those just starting, and for those well on their way?
-C&IT have partnered with Isla in an effort to help event planners gain knowledge, successfully benchmark, observe real-life examples and plan for the future.
-This four-part mini-series of The C&IT Show will take you on a journey that will result in change both for your organisation and the industry as a whole.
+C&IT partnered with Isla in an effort to help event planners gain knowledge, successfully benchmark, observe real-life examples and plan for the future.
+This four-part mini-series of The C&IT Show took us on a journey that resulted in change both for organisations and the industry as a whole.

 Introduction and welcome

 We will look at the context of the issue at hand and provide viewers with vital knowledge and understanding that will create a foundation for change.